sshanzel/first-come-get-served/README.md

 Managing Domain with AWS Route 53, and soon to release backend API using AWS Lambda and AWS S3 for file storage of images.

+To know more about the story behind this project, check out my [LinkedIn account!] (https://www.linkedin.com/in/lee-hansel-solevilla-776538122)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts